meetuparchive/json-slim/README.md

 ## inputs

 A `Trim` is an exported function that you can assign and apply to multiple inputs.
-Inputs for a `Trim` are defined as the following typeclass `Src[T]`.
+Inputs for a `Trim` are defined as the following typeclass `jsonslim.Src[T]`.

 ```scala
 trait Src[T] {